-Hearty roasted and stuffed portobello mushrooms topped with creamy Havarti cheese and a mixture of vegetables makes a perfect vegetarian appetizer, side, or main dish.
+Hearty roasted and stuffed baked portobello mushrooms topped with creamy melted cheese and a mixture of vegetables.
+This recipe is a perfect vegetarian appetizer, side, or main dish.

 Even if you’re smack in the middle of winter when you make these cheesy stuffed portobellos, I promise you’ll feel like it’s a sunny Mediterranean day.

-While you’re stocking up on essentials, why not feed your appetite for something new?
+While you’re stocking up on pantry essentials for everyday meals, why not feed your appetite for something new?

 Honestly, that spark of discovery is usually key to inspiring creativity in the kitchen.
 At least, it’s always been that way for me.